AppPETs/developer-guidelines/ImplementationPlanning.md

 ### Auditing and Logging

 User access activities must be logged and audited to identify unauthorized access and to determine possible flaws in the access control system.
-At a minimum, successful and failed user logon and logoffs must be captured (i.e. data & time stamp, user ID, application name, pass/fail indicator) and recorded on the back-end system rather than the mobile device.
+At a minimum, successful and failed user logon and logoffs must be captured (i.e., data & time stamp, user ID, application name, pass/fail indicator) and recorded on the back-end system rather than the mobile device.

 ### Privileged Account Controls